skullninja/AmazonWebServicesBundle/Resources/doc/README.md

 ## Usage ##

 Once installed, you simply need to request the appropriate service for the Amazon Web Service object you wish to use.
-The returned object will then allow you full access the the API for the requested service.
+The returned object will then allow you full access the API for the requested service.

 **Please see the [AWS SDK for PHP documentation](http://docs.amazonwebservices.com/AWSSDKforPHP/latest/) for a list of each service's API calls.**